-In the cycle of designing, sourcing and building, what are the most wasteful or unnecessary aspects of the interior design/design industry?
+In the cycle of designing, sourcing, and building, what are the most wasteful or unnecessary aspects of the interior design/design industry?

-Another closely observed issue is time management- we as consultants, waste so much time travelling to and attending meetings, many of which are futile.
+Another closely observed issue is time management- we as consultants, waste so much time traveling to and attending meetings, many of which are futile.
 As an industry, we have far too many meetings, and they're a massive drain on productivity.

 How can designers contribute to creating a more sustainable and efficient design cycle?

 Although I feel that it has taken a long time for sustainability to be taken seriously here since it was first mooted, things are certainly moving in the right direction.
-The utilization of a country’s natural resources, via climate-conscious and sustainable means, is vital in design and creation
+The utilization of a country’s natural resources, via climate-conscious and sustainable means, is vital in the design and creation

-What design elements make or break the interior design of a space for you? / How do you define good design?
+What design elements make or break the interior design of a space for you?
+How do you define good design?

-In any design it is important to tap into the emotional element of the space.
+In any design, it is important to tap into the emotional element of the space.
 It’s how you touch people; it’s how you engage people. it’s important not to impose a style on clients.
 There is no one way of designing meaningful spaces, there can be more than one way of doing so.
 Having the privilege of working with some amazing colleagues and projects, a good design is a product of a tremendous pool of talent with a single common goal.